 West Coast Eagles

-The Swans' identity crisis can be explained by looking at its history.
-The club began its life as the South Melbourne Bloods.
+Although the Swans are now a Sydney team, the club began its life as the South Melbourne Bloods.
 As the Bloods, the club built up one of the league's largest and most passionate supporter bases.
 In 1903 it was said that:

 In their nine years in the VFA, the Bloods won five premierships.
 They were a foundation club of the VFL and won premierships in 1909 and 1918.
 In the thirties, the club reached its zenith and won its third premiership in 1933.
 It was during this time that a decision was made to change the name from 'Bloods' to 'Swans'.